SidheshwarSarangal/SidheshwarSarangal/README.md

 ### 👨‍💻 About Me

 I’m an enthusiastic **full-stack web developer** exploring and working with the latest web technologies.
 I’ve built projects using both the **MERN (MongoDB, Express, React, Node.js)** and **MEAN (MongoDB, Express, Angular, Node.js)** stacks.
-I am confident that I can work on any new tech stack if I am asked to work on it.
+I am confident that I can work on any new tech stack if I am asked to work on.

 I’m comfortable working with databases like **MongoDB** and **Firebase**, and I write **clean, maintainable code** that follows best practices.

 💡 With strong frontend skills, I can take **Figma designs** and accurately translate them into fully responsive, user-friendly web interfaces using tools like **TailwindCSS** and **Next.js**.